mrdandelion6/mrdandelion6/README.md

   \> i like coding. i code many things. gpu , low level , quantum , data science , and fullstack stuff.

-  \> i'm interested in quantum computing , gpu programming , and studying the millennium prize problems.
+  \> i'm mostly interested in quantum computing , gpu programming , and studying the millennium prize problems.

   \> gpu programmer at amd and ta at uoft